 Relevant Precedents

-- Youngstown Sheet & Tube v.
-Sawyer
+- Youngstown Sheet & Tube Co. v.
+Sawyer (1952) โ executive power at 'lowest ebb' when acting against Congress

 ๐ฅ Humanitarian Impact